This information has been archived and is no longer current.

 The Department of Theatre and Dance is committed to the health and safety of all its students.
 During the current COVID-19 outbreak, the department is expanding its safety guidelines.
 Please note that all guidelines are subject to change.
 All decisions made about in-person activity are approached from a viewpoint of risk management.
-All participants must understand that until the population has acquired significant immunity naturally or the vaccines have been deployed widely, any re-engagement that brings them into proximity with other students, staff or faculty increases the possibility of coronavirus transmission.
+All participants must understand that any re-engagement that brings them into proximity with other students, staff or faculty increases the possibility of coronavirus transmission.
 Everyone should evaluate this risk against the potential benefit of their planned production activities.
 Any individual who feels that they are being asked to carry out unsafe activities or to work under conditions that are unsafe for themselves and others should discuss their concerns with a member of faculty or staff.
+In-person production activities, including rehearsals or performances may be suspended at any time due to changes in UT or Austin Public Health guidelines.

 UT Austin will provide free testing to all members of a production prior to any in-person aspects of production.
 All persons should make an appointment at https://healthyhorns.utexas.edu/coronavirus_proactive_testing.html All students, faculty and staff coming to campus will perform a symptom check every day prior to coming to campus.
 Students are to self-isolate if any of the following symptoms appear: